FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task4_1_Intro_Using_External_data.md

 weight: 2
 ---

+## Overview of how POD access external data

 Containers running in a Kubernetes pod can access external data in various ways, each catering to different needs such as configuration, secrets, and runtime variables.
 Here are the most common methods:

 - 1. Environment Variables